-Based in our Edinburgh office, Hudson’s Craig Christmas specialises in placing junior to mid-level roles in the accounting and finance support space.
+Based in our Edinburgh office, Morgan Philips' Craig Christmas specialises in placing junior to mid-level roles in the accounting and finance support space.

-With Brexit only a few months away, the unemployment rate at an all-time low, and new technology threatening to disrupt business as usual, we caught up with Craig to get a market update on the accounting and finance support sector in Scotland.
+With the unemployment rate at an all-time low, and new technology threatening to disrupt business as usual, we caught up with Craig to get a market update on the accounting and finance support sector in Scotland.

 Flexible working is a must-have.